williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 1. Navigate to **Applications > Applications** and select an app.
 2. Select **Sign On**.
-3. Collect the information about **Token Credentials**: automatic or manual.
-WHERE DOES THIS GO?
-4. Collect all information about the **OpenID Connect ID Token**: `Claims` and `Groups claim`.
+3. Collect all information about the **OpenID Connect ID Token**: `Claims` and `Groups claim`.
     * The `issuer` and `audience` will change, so you don't need to record them.
-    * If you have a Groups claim, you'll have to create a scope for it in the shared authorization server.
-Groups scope is not a reserved scope in the shared authorization server.
+    * If you have a Groups claim, collect the information for step 8.
-5. Select **Security > API**.
+4. Select **Security > API**.
-6. Select your authorization server name.
+5. Select your authorization server name.
-7. Select **Scopes** and add any of the scopes you collected.
-Created a scope for groups if you had a groups claim in the private authorization server.
+6. Select **Scopes** and add any of the scopes you collected.
+Create a scope for groups if you had a groups claim in the private authorization server.
-8. Select **Claims** and add any of the claims you collected.
+7. Select **Claims** and add any of the claims you collected.
+8. If you had a Groups claim (see step 3), create a claim in the shared authorization server with a group filter, then link it with a scope.
+The `groups` scope is not a reserved scope in the shared authorization server.

+> The shared authorization server only supports automatic token credentials, so you can ignore the **Token Credentials** field.

 For Access Tokens: